Commonly, low flying refers to any flight at or below 500 feet AGL that may be practised only in designated low flying zones.

-This means less inertia and a lower groundspeed, allowing more time to think and react to obstacles as well as reducing the radius of turns.
+This means less momentum and a lower groundspeed, allowing more time to think and react to obstacles, as well as reducing the radius of turns.

 Power also reduces the stall speed and provides slipstream.
 Slipstream not only provides additional effectiveness to the rudder and elevator (for most aeroplanes) but also helps to clear the windscreen in drizzle.